lsds/intravisor/runtime/musl-lkl/lkl/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 Hardware Description
 ~~~~~~~~~~~~~~~~~~~~

-The hardware descriptor (struct snd_pcm_hardware) contains the definitions of
+The hardware descriptor (:c:type:`struct snd_pcm_hardware
+<snd_pcm_hardware>`) contains the definitions of the fundamental
-the fundamental hardware configuration.
-Above all, you'll need to define this
+hardware configuration.
+Above all, you'll need to define this in the
-in the `PCM open callback`_.
+`PCM open callback`_.
 Note that the runtime instance holds the copy of
 the descriptor, not the pointer to the existing descriptor.
 That is,
 in the open callback, you can modify the copied descriptor
 (``runtime->hw``) as you need.
 For example, if the maximum number of